Codex CLI Custom Model Providers: The Complete Configuration Guide

 --config /app/config.yaml

-With a routing config like:
+With a routing config:

 model_list: